cyrusdiego/study-buddy/README.md

 StudyBuddy is here to help you ace your exams.
 Give it a pdf copy of your lectures and it'll write up questions for you to practice on.

+The devpost for the project can be seen [here](https://devpost.com/software/studybuddy-ogze4u).

 ## Requirements

 - ruby